CS2103AUG2016-T17-C2/addressbook-level4/docs/UserGuide.md

 For example, if there's an existing task `from 4pm to 7pm` and a new task to be added anywhere in between `4pm to 7pm`, then Task Book will not add the task and will feedback the user of the date clash.

-Task Book feedbacks the Task name, start date and end date, the new task clashed with.
+Task Book feedback the Task name, start date and end date of the task that the new task clashes with.
 The format is as below.

 `The Start Date and End date clashes with another task 'task name' from 'start date' to 'end date'`